 - XXXenophile goes out of its way to transform one housecat into a human before getting him involved with a human woman.
 This may have been more about scale than anything else, given that the same woman gets involved with a shapechanging Fairie Queen that goes much, much further from the typical form factor trying to squick her out.

-- It was definitely about scale, as "Cat of the Curse People" has human woman/male werepanther sex.
+- It was definitely about scale, as "Cat of the Curse People" (no, 'cat' and 'curse' are not supposed to be swapped in that title) has human woman/male werepanther sex.

 - This is also the comic which features a human having sex with a centaur several times before the centaur had sex (offscreen) with a horse—the 'curse' of being part horse transferred with sex, so the horse wound up with six legs afterwards.

 - Reversed in a separate comic, where a human who has had his brain transplanted into the body of a dog falls into despair that he might not transform back, among other things thinking that his girlfriend should probably see someone else.
 Here, scale was not an issue.

 - Tank Girl gives us the relationship between the heroine and her mutant kangaroo boyfriend Booga.
 He behaves like any human, and the issue of their Interspecies Romance is rarely discussed.

 - Inverted in Beauty and the Beast, although that one still gets lots of d'awwww....

 - Jim Butcher's Fool Moon, in covering the entire range of Our Werewolves Are Different (minus the traditional "get bitten and become a werewolf" thing, which really is only in the movies), includes wolfweres (wolves that can take human form rather than the other way around).
 And one of them has a romantic relationship with a human who's cursed to turn into a wolf.